 Trump orders expulsion of dozens of Russian diplomats, closure of consulate in Seattle

-President Trump on Monday ordered the expulsion of dozens of Russian intelligence officers in the United States and the closure of the Russian consulate in Seattle in response to the nerve agent attack in the U.K. earlier this month, senior administration officials said.
+President Trump on Monday ordered the expulsion of 60 Russian intelligence officers in the United States and the closure of the Russian consulate in Seattle in response to the nerve agent attack on an ex-Russian spy in the U.K. earlier this month, senior administration officials said.

-The steps, following Britain in expelling Russian diplomats , are meant to send a message to Russia that actions have consequences, the officials said.
+The steps, following Britain's expulsion of Russian diplomats, are meant to send a message to Moscow that actions have consequences, the officials said.
 The Seattle consulate is being closed because of its proximity to submarine bases, as well as Boeing.

+“With these steps, the United States and our allies and partners make clear to Russia that its actions have consequences,” White House press secretary Sarah Sanders said.
+“The United States stands ready to cooperate to build a better relationship with Russia, but this can only happen with a change in the Russian government’s behavior.”

+"Today, the United States began the process of expelling 12 intelligence operatives from the Russian Mission to the United Nations who have abused their privilege of residence in the United States," UN Ambassador Nikki Haley said Monday.
+"After a review, we have determined that the 12 intelligence operatives engaged in espionage activities that are adverse to our national security."

+Officials said the president made the decision after several intelligence meetings last week, and was continuously briefed about the process over the weekend.

-Over the weekend, the administration said it was considering a range of “options” in response to the the March 4 poisoning of ex-Russian spy Sergei Skripal and his daughter.
+The administration had said it was considering a range of “options” in response to the March 4 poisoning of ex-Russian spy Sergei Skripal and his daughter.
 They were apparently poisoned with a Soviet-produced, military-grade nerve agent and remain unconscious and in critical condition.

-“The United States is considering a range of options to respond to Russia’s outrageous actions in the UK, both to demonstrate our solidarity with our ally and to hold Russia accountable for its clear breach of international norms and agreements,” State Department official Heather Nauert said Saturday.

 At a summit in Brussels, the 28 EU leaders agreed with Britain that it is "highly likely" Russia is responsible for the attack on Skripal and his daughter, Yulia.